HumphreyCurtis/GuardianCycle/readme.md

 #### User focused interfaces

 All three interfaces, the M5Stack, desktop application and website offer incredible accessibility to potential stakeholders.
 The three interfaces have been configured to be as clear and effective as possible.
 Thus providing a wholesome service for all cyclist users - from novice to veteran cyclists.
 As noted, within the user stories section GuardianCycle's interface and system even benefits non-cyclists.

+## Learning Experience

+As first-year MSc Computer Science students at the University of Bristol, GuardianCycle presented a fantastic opportunity for the team to gain exposure and learn a number of key Software Engineering practices.
+Most notably:
+* Firstly, coming to grips with agile-software development.
+Including, utilising Git effectively and cooperating properly whilst developing software.
+* Secondly working under the demands of the multiple different subsystems, which meant entirely different programming practices from OOP development within Processing, website engineering in React to even C++ hardware development utilising an M5Stack and RGB LED matrix.
+This was coupled with even exposure to MQTT communication protocols to make the systems communicative.
+* Thirdly, the team had to learn to cope with mitigating utterly unforseen circumstances.
+Notably, the pressures of long-distance agile software-engineering during the global Coronavirus pandemic and the withdrawal of a key team-member.

 ## Project outline